 - engage in any other act that if done by the person who was falsely impersonated, would make that person liable in any sort of lawsuit or other prosecution, or cause that person to pay money or incur any other sort of loss or penalty, or where the person lying or another person could benefit from the impersonation.

 If you are found guilty of false impersonation in any of these circumstances, you could face a felony conviction and up to 10 years in prison.
 Okla.
 Stat. tit.
 21 § 1532

 Finally, a false impersonation made in order to receive money or property, knowing that that money or property is intended to be delivered to the person you are impersonating, is a felony punishable by up to 10 years in prison.
 Okla.
 Stat. tit.
 21 § 1533

 One of the ways that false impersonation occurs is when a person pretends to be a law enforcement officer.
 In Oklahoma, it is illegal to impersonate any sort of public officer, including law enforcement, firefighter, EMT, or any other person who has a special legal authority to perform any act that can affect the rights or interests of another.

-Impersonating an officer is a misdemeanor in Oklahoma and if convicted, you could face up to six months in jail and/or a fine of up to $2,000.
-(Okla.
-Stat. tit.21 § 1533)
+Impersonating an officer is a misdemeanor in Oklahoma.
+If convicted, you could face up to six months in jail, a fine of up to $2,000, or both.

-Impersonating an officer to create some kind of sham legal process is a felony in Oklahoma and carries an even stricter penalty — up to two years in prison and/or a $5,000 fine.
+Impersonating an officer to create some kind of sham legal process is a felony in Oklahoma and carries an even stricter penalty — up to two years in prison, a $5,000 fine, or both.

 Free Consultation: Tahlequah Criminal Defense Lawyer